ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Connect Node.js with Google Cloud SQL (MySQL) using Password Authentication - <a href="https://ankitbourasi24.medium.com/connect-node-js-with-google-cloud-sql-mysql-using-password-authentication-fe966f096202?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ruby on Rails Roadmap: Key Features in Versions 5, 6, 7, and 8 - <a href="https://medium.com/@anupamkumari121/what-are-all-the-new-in-ruby-on-rails-version-5-6-7-and-8-75cb4eff8bdb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankit Bourasi`**
+✍️ **posted by `Anupam Kumari`**

-<blockquote>This blog explains step-by-step how to connect a Node.js application with Google Cloud SQL (MySQL) using the password-based approach.
+<blockquote>Ruby on Rails has undergone a massive transformation from version 5 to 8, moving away from heavy JavaScript dependencies and complex…
 Continue reading on Medium »</blockquote>

 <h3>2.
-My From 3 days… to 8 hours (thanks to AI): How I automated complex service audits with a simple… - <a href="https://blog.stackademic.com/my-from-3-days-to-8-hours-thanks-to-ai-how-i-automated-complex-service-audits-with-a-simple-e53a7f422bae?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+13 Node.js Latency Budget Mistakes Behind “Random” Slow APIs - <a href="https://medium.com/@jickpatel611/13-node-js-latency-budget-mistakes-behind-random-slow-apis-83da5a9298ec?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Filippo Biasiolo`**
+✍️ **posted by `Vectorlane`**

-<blockquote>The “Long Context” revolution is here, and it’s finally putting an end to one of the most hated task in backend development.
+<blockquote>Learn how to measure, allocate, and enforce a latency budget so your Node.js APIs stop spiking under real traffic.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Your API Works in Postman but Breaks in the Browser?
-Blame CORS. - <a href="https://medium.com/@sadmanchowdhurysiam/your-api-works-in-postman-but-breaks-in-the-browser-blame-cors-7e299ec8e2af?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ditch nvm for  fnm: The Ultimate Guide to Faster Node Version Management - <a href="https://medium.com/@junghwanwoo_17267/ditch-nvm-for-fnm-the-ultimate-guide-to-faster-node-version-management-8e60e36f55de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadman Chowdhury Siam`**
+✍️ **posted by `JH.
+Woo`**

-<blockquote>A 5-minute guide to the most confusing error in web development.
+<blockquote>As developers, we open our terminals hundreds of times a day.
+Even a split-second delay can break our flow.
+If you are using nvm (Node…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Lightpanda: The Beginner’s Guide to the Fastest Headless Browser - <a href="https://medium.com/@mikram2015/lightpanda-the-beginners-guide-to-the-fastest-headless-browser-45e3f4ff4a83?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 7 Main Features of Node.js: A Deep Dive into Its Architecture - <a href="https://medium.com/@govindaekbote7/the-7-main-features-of-node-js-a-deep-dive-into-its-architecture-fed14254bcaf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Ikramullah Khan`**
+✍️ **posted by `Govinda Ekabote`**

-<blockquote>You’re scraping a few hundred product pages every hour.
-Your server keeps dying.
+<blockquote>Why Netflix, Uber, and LinkedIn ditched their old stacks for Node.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Stop Building Toy RAGs: A Guide to Scalable, Production-Ready Architecture - <a href="https://medium.com/@vpsingh016/stop-building-toy-rags-a-guide-to-scalable-production-ready-architecture-cb3b33ea9d08?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node’s fetch() Isn’t Free: 11 Costs You Can Measure - <a href="https://medium.com/@connect.hashblock/nodes-fetch-isn-t-free-11-costs-you-can-measure-60e88d21b8fc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Varunendra Pratap Singh`**
+✍️ **posted by `Hash Block`**

-<blockquote>If you’ve spent any time on AI Twitter (X) or YouTube, you’ve seen the tutorials: “Build a Chatbot with your PDF in 5 Lines of Code!”
-They…
+<blockquote>Learn where Node’s built-in fetch() burns time and memory—then instrument it, quantify it, and win back predictable latency.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Best Node JS Development Company for Enterprise-Grade Solutions - <a href="https://medium.com/@Quickway_Infosystems/best-node-js-development-company-for-enterprise-grade-solutions-43615ad5a291?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quickway Infosystems`**

-<blockquote>In today’s hyper-digital economy, enterprises need applications that are fast, scalable, secure, and capable of handling millions of…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How GettHIT.com Helps New Websites Gain Traffic Faster - <a href="https://medium.com/@huzzihuzzi000/how-getthit-com-helps-new-websites-gain-traffic-faster-08185e36ad9b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Laravel AI Guard: Control and Optimize AI Costs in Laravel AI SDK Applications - <a href="https://sadiqueali.medium.com/laravel-ai-guard-control-and-optimize-ai-costs-in-laravel-ai-sdk-applications-176705358d1b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Its_me_12345`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Launching a new website is exciting, but one problem almost every creator faces is traffic.
-No matter how good your design or content is…
+<blockquote>Monitor token usage, optimize prompts, and prevent runaway bills — the essential guardrail for every Laravel AI SDK project.
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Critical Misstep: Diving into Development Without Strategic Planning - <a href="https://caksaji.medium.com/the-critical-misstep-diving-into-development-without-strategic-planning-060fdbb7167e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Time After Temporal: Migrate Without Pain - <a href="https://medium.com/@ThinkingLoop/javascript-time-after-temporal-migrate-without-pain-33f000b37008?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Caksa Aji`**
+✍️ **posted by `Thinking Loop`**

-<blockquote>It’s one of the most exciting moments for any creator: the spark of a new idea for an app or a website.
-The temptation is to immediately…
+<blockquote>A pragmatic, low-risk path from Date + libraries to Temporal—without breaking prod, bloating bundles, or rewriting your entire codebase.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Guide to HTTP Status Codes for Bug Bounty and Pentesting - <a href="https://systemweakness.com/guide-to-http-status-codes-for-bug-bounty-and-pentesting-1218b04ad3c4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Async in Python: The Concept That Changed How I Write Backend Code. - <a href="https://medium.com/@ajujohn2009/async-in-python-the-concept-that-changed-how-i-write-backend-code-d664ecfd7d94?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JPablo13`**
+✍️ **posted by `Aju John`**

-<blockquote>Master HTTP codes: from Blind SQLi techniques in 200 OK to bypasses in 403 and credential leaks in 307.
+<blockquote>For many people, “async programming” sounds confusing before they even know what it does.
-Continue reading on System Weakness »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Apollo Client 與 GraphQL Connection Type 之間的 Cache 機制問題 - <a href="https://medium.com/@shanpigliao/apollo-client-%E8%88%87-graphql-connection-type-%E4%B9%8B%E9%96%93%E7%9A%84-cache-%E6%A9%9F%E5%88%B6%E5%95%8F%E9%A1%8C-a512a6f7cfc1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ClassicBirds : Redefining NFT Economics on Ethereum Classic - <a href="https://medium.com/@classicbirds/classicbirds-redefining-nft-economics-on-ethereum-classic-4212efffecaf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shanpig`**
+✍️ **posted by `Classic Birds`**

-<blockquote>GraphQL 是由 Facebook 開發的 API query language。他可以讓 client 端精確地定義所需的數據，並只從 server 端中取回需要的數據。
+<blockquote>A collection built on scarcity, sustainability, and community rewards
 Continue reading on Medium »</blockquote>

 <h3>5.
+I Tested 12 AI Coding Tools.
+Here’s the Only Ranking That Matters. - <a href="https://medium.com/lets-code-future/i-tested-12-ai-coding-tools-heres-the-only-ranking-that-matters-27c7c00e0e7f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Code blows`**

+<blockquote>Not speed.
+Not features.
+What matters: Time saved vs time debugging.
+Continue reading on Let’s Code Future »</blockquote>

-Day 9 — AWS Lambda: Event-Driven Serverless Compute - <a href="https://medium.com/@mdathakhan/day-9-aws-lambda-event-driven-serverless-compute-df470744affe?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+BirdWatcher : Bots That Track Whales, Mints, and Pool Deposits in Real-Time - <a href="https://medium.com/@classicbirds/how-i-built-bots-that-track-whales-mints-and-pool-deposits-in-real-time-07f665723858?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atha Mohammed`**
+✍️ **posted by `Classic Birds`**

-<blockquote>Reading Time: 7 minutes
+<blockquote>BirdWatcher: Complete ETC Monitoring System
 Continue reading on Medium »</blockquote>

-<h3>6.
-How Developers Can Learn AI Using Familiar Tools | AI n DOT NET - <a href="https://aindotnet.medium.com/how-developers-can-learn-ai-using-familiar-tools-ai-n-dot-net-d41ed76a16cc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+The “Burning Knot” Under Your Shoulder Blade: Why Stretching Makes It Worse (And How to Finally Fix… - <a href="https://medium.com/@tikofous/the-burning-knot-under-your-shoulder-blade-why-stretching-makes-it-worse-and-how-to-finally-fix-c867e9b590bd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AI n Dot Net`**
+✍️ **posted by `Desk Relief`**

-<blockquote>Artificial Intelligence is no longer something limited to research labs or big tech companies.
-Today, AI is becoming part of everyday…
+<blockquote>If you are reading this, you probably know exactly where the spot is.
 Continue reading on Medium »</blockquote>

 <br/>